jstiefel/jstiefel/README.md

 <details>
   <summary><b>Real-time logging using InfluxDB and Grafana</b></summary>
   <br />
-  Industrial devices usually collect a large amount of sensor data.
-For critical remote infrastructure, this data should be monitored in real-time to react to issues before they lead to damage.
-In this project, I implemented a C++ hardware data logger.
-The data is sent to the real-time, time-series database InfluxDB.
-The data is then visualized in a Grafana dashboard.
+  In industrial settings, the accumulation of sensor data is commonplace.
+However, for remote infrastructure of critical importance, it's imperative to monitor this data in real-time to swiftly address potential issues before they escalate into damaging scenarios.
+In this particular project, I took the helm in developing a C++ hardware data logger tailored to this need.
+The collected data is seamlessly transmitted to the real-time, time-series database InfluxDB for storage, and subsequently visualized through a Grafana dashboard for intuitive monitoring and analysis.
   <br />
   <br />
   <a href="#"><img src="assets/grafana.jpg" width="600" /></a>